Cambridge Judge Business School

 Cambridge Judge Business School is the business school of the University of Cambridge.
 The School is a provider of management education.
 It is named after Sir Paul Judge, a founding benefactor of the school.
+The School is a department of the university's School of Technology administrative group.

-The School is considered to be particularly strong in entrepreneurship and innovation management, thanks to its embeddedness in the high tech cluster called the Silicon Fen, with its own accelerator and close ties with Cambridge Enterprise, the university's technology transfer office.
+The School is embedded in the high tech cluster called the Silicon Fen, with its accelerator and close ties with Cambridge Enterprise, the university's technology transfer office.

 The School is situated on the site of the Old Addenbrooke's Site on Trumpington Street, near the Fitzwilliam Museum.

-Administration and governance

-The School is a department of the university's School of Technology administrative group.
+The building was converted by John Outram, and in 2018, a new adjacent building was opened to host classes and executive education activity: the Simon Sainsbury Centre.

 History

 Founding and early years

 The School was established in 1990 as the Judge Institute for Management Studies.
 In 1991, donations from Sir Paul and Lady Judge, together with the Monument Trust, provided the funds for the construction of a building for the newly formed business school.
 Architect John Outram was appointed to the project, which was completed in August 1995 and officially opened by Queen Elizabeth II.

-Prior to the founding of the business school, management studies had been taught at the university since 1954.
+Before the business school's founding, management studies had been taught at the university since 1954.